Biden wins presidential race in deeply divided United States

 In the Brooklyn neighborhood of Bedford-Stuyvesant, people clapped, honked car horns and erupted in screams of joy as the news spread of Biden’s victory.
 Some residents danced on a building’s fire escape, cheering while others screamed “yes!” as they passed by.

-Canadian Prime Minister Justin Trudeau issued a statement congratulating Biden and saying he looked forward to tackling “the world’s greatest challenges” with a new administration.
-Like the leaders of many other U.S. allies, Trudeau had an often troubled relationship with Trump.

-In a reminder of the divided state of the country, however, about 200 Trump supporters gathered near the state capitol building in Lansing, Michigan, to demand a recount.
+In a reminder of the divided state of the country, however, pro-Trump “Stop the Steal” demonstrators gathered at state capitol buildings in Lansing, Michigan, and Harrisburg, Pennsylvania.

 The networks’ declaration that Biden had won came amid internal concerns within Trump’s team about the strategy going forward and pressure on him to pick a more professional legal team to outline where they believe voter fraud took place and show evidence pointing toward it.